 The court stated the rule that the parties’ intent should be paramount in determining whether a contract should be regarded as a Louisiana contract.
 Factors that help determine intent include the domicile of the parties, the nature of the work to be performed, and the place where the employment was initiated.

 In this case, Mr. Cortez lived in Bridge City, Louisiana.
 The appellate court stated that Mr. Cortez’s belief that he was hired in Oklahoma was of “paramount importance” in determining the location of his contract with the employer.
-His belief about where he was hired was relevant to determining his intent regarding his employment.
+His belief about where he was hired was relevant to establishing his intent regarding his employment.
 Additionally, the evidence showed that Mr. Cortez understood he would be hired if he went to Oklahoma and applied for the job, passed the road test, and had a negative test screen.
 In other words, Mr. Cortez had to complete pre-employment requirements in Oklahoma.

 The appellate court found the trial court’s conclusion was reasonable, based on the evidence.
 They held it was not manifestly erroneous for the trial court to find that it lacked subject matter jurisdiction over Mr. Cortez’s claim.